Khan/wonder-blocks/packages/wonder-blocks-dropdown/components/multi-select.md

 When there are many options, you could use a search filter in the MultiSelect.
 The search filter will be performed toward the labels of the option items.

-*NOTE:* If there are more than 100 options, the component will automatically use [react-window](https://github.com/bvaughn/react-window) to improve performance when rendering these elements.
+*NOTE:* The component automatically uses [react-window](https://github.com/bvaughn/react-window) to improve performance when rendering these elements.